husarion/rosbot-docker/demo/README.md

 cd rosbot-docker
 ```

-In `.env` file you can change the lidar baudrate and enable the mecanum controller.
+In the `.env` file, you have the option to modify the lidar baudrate and enable the mecanum controller if necessary.
-In `net.env` file you can change network configuration.
+In the `net.env` file you can change network configuration.

 Sync workspace with ROSbot
 ```